Delicate touchdowns

 On December 31, 2019, I posted a small thought on a sense of optimism with a coat of trepidation that I’d felt then for the upcoming 2020.
 I had nothing concrete in support of that feeling, but it really didn’t take long for that intuition to receive validation.

-Twenty four hours later our family was devastated by the shocking death of a family member; only 20 days later, shocked again with the diagnosis of a fatal disease for another, and that all soon followed by the announcement of the world-wide pandemic.
+Twenty four hours later our family was devastated by the shocking death of a young family member; only 20 days later, shocked again with the diagnosis of a fatal disease for another, and that all soon followed by the announcement of the world-wide pandemic.
 I suppose to say the world would also soon feel the shake-up would be a bit of an understatement.

 I’d surmised in those early 2020 days, that this was a sort of re-set decade where we’d all be tested and revealed to be who we really are.
 The Decade of Exposure.
 A time when scales are removed from our eyes and the plugs removed from our ears and we take an honest hard look and accounting of the world we have built around and within, ourselves.